 Marji Guyler-Alaniz watched in admiration as a 2013 Super Bowl ad featuring strong and weathered farmers and ranchers promoted Dodge Ram pickup trucks.
 The images struck a chord with Marji, who had just ended a decade-long career in corporate agriculture.
 Yet, she realized the representation was missing a critical part of the farming lifestyle -- women.

-At that time, women made up 30 percent of producers in the U.S., but were rarely portrayed within the industry.
+At that time, women made up 30% of producers in the U.S., but were rarely portrayed within the industry.
 Marji made up her mind to change that.
 She had quit her job to find something new and this seemed like the perfect opportunity to do what she loved.

 Embracing her lifelong passion for photography, she set out to tell the stories of Iowa women in agriculture, eventually turning her passion into a business called FarmHer.

-Not long after sharing the project's first photos and behind-the-scenes stories, Marji began getting requests for merchandise, resulting in a visit to the small business development center and the creation of a business plan.
-Meanwhile, she continued to fill her calendar with photo shoots and speaking events, traveling all over the country.
-She also created her own events like Grow, a gathering to connect young women with women in agriculture.
+Not long after sharing the project's first photos and behind-the-scenes stories, Marji began getting requests for merchandise.
+She consulted the Iowa Small Business Development Center to create a plan for this exciting business growth and established the FarmHer Market.
+She continued to fill her calendar with photo shoots and speaking events, traveling all over the country.
+She also created her own event called Grow, a gathering to connect young women with women in agriculture.

-However, as she continuously traveled to share other people's stories and promote the business, Marji spent even more time away from her own family while making little money.
+However, as she continuously traveled to share other people's stories and promote the business, Marji spent more time away from her family while making little money.
 Something needed to change.

-As she was loading up her trailer after another event, Marji received a phone call from RFD TV, a national channel that features programming devoted to rural concerns and interests.
+As she was loading up her trailer after an event, Marji received a phone call from RFD-TV, a national channel that features programming devoted to rural concerns and interests.
 They wanted to make FarmHer into a weekly program.

-The stories spotlight women like Pam Lunn, who left her corporate job to open The Dancing Goat dairy in Florida; Joanna Fogg, who followed her dream of working on the water by starting an oyster farm in Maine; Marilyn Adams, a mother who lost her son in a grain bin accident; and Anya Irons, an orphan from Russia who came to be a farmer in Illinois.
+The stories spotlight women like Pam Lunn, who left her corporate job to open The Dancing Goat dairy in Florida; Joanna Fogg, who followed her dream of working on the water by starting an oyster farm in Maine; and Anya Irons, an orphan from Russia who came to be a farmer in Illinois.

 "Iowa is my home; it always has been and always will be.
 I absolutely love this state and our community," Marji said.
 "I chose to live close to where I grew up because it's important for me to spend time in my community and give back to that part of me that helped me get to where I am today."